collisior/Scheduling-System/README.md

 # M/D/1 Simulation
-An M/D/1 queue is a stochastic process whose state space is the set {0,1,2,3,...} where the value corresponds to the number of entities in the system, including any currently in service.

 Arrivals occur at rate λ according to a Poisson process and move the process from state i to i + 1.
 Service times are deterministic time D (serving at rate μ = 1/D).